-The list below includes S&P 500 index funds from a variety of companies, and it includes some of the lowest-cost funds trading on the public markets.
-When it comes to an index fund like this, one of the most important factors in your total return is cost.
-Included are two mutual funds and three ETFs:
+The list below includes index funds from a variety of companies tracking a variety of broadly diversified indexes and it includes some of the lowest-cost funds you can buy and sell on the public markets.
+When it comes to index funds like these, one of the most important factors in your total return is cost.
+Included are three mutual funds and seven ETFs:

 1. Fidelity ZERO Large Cap Index (FNILX)